giwrgostst/giwrgostst/README.md

-# ✋🏻 Hi there, I'm George - David Tsitlaouri
+# ✋🏻 I'm George - David Tsitlaouri

 🎓 4th-year undergraduate student in Computer Science and Telecommunications at the University of Thessaly (DIT / UTH), Greece.
 📌 Specialization: Data Management and Artificial Intelligence